 finally got to the point where i'm getting killed regularly. game really enforces the "okay, better slow down" boundary.

-― lazy cold meat and chocolate seasonal mentality (forksclovetofu), Tuesday, 29 December 2009 18:19 (ten years ago) link
+― lazy cold meat and chocolate seasonal mentality (forksclovetofu), Tuesday, 29 December 2009 18:19 (eleven years ago) link

 finally got around to playing this. cleared out the mines. really does satiate my diablo fix.